classgraph/classgraph/classgraph-vfs/README.md

 `entry.read()` hands back the content as a `ByteBuffer` -- which is the memory mapping itself, with no copy, where the entry is stored uncompressed in a file that could be mapped.
-It is wrapped in a `CloseableByteBuffer` because some of those buffers own storage that has to be handed back when you have finished with it, which `close()` does: a file read from a directory owns its mapping, and a module resource owns a buffer that the module reader lends out.
-An entry read from inside a jarfile owns nothing of its own -- the jarfile is released when its root is closed -- so closing it does nothing, but the wrapper is the same either way, so the calling code does not have to know which kind of entry it is reading:
+It is wrapped in a `CloseableByteBuffer` because every such buffer holds something that has to be handed back when you have finished with it, which `close()` does: a file read from a directory owns its mapping, a module resource owns a buffer that the module reader lends out, and an entry read from inside a jarfile holds the jarfile's mapping open for as long as the buffer is a view of it, so that the jarfile cannot be unmapped underneath a reader.
+The wrapper is the same either way, so the calling code does not have to know which kind of entry it is reading:

 ```java
 try (CloseableByteBuffer closeableBuffer = entry.read()) {